UCLA-CS130/spaceteam/example_files/design_document.md

 * This is our [direct link to same file on S3](https://s3-us-west-1.amazonaws.com/cs130-spaceteam/test.html) for comparison.

 ### Exact Walkthrough for the instructors to follow along
-1. Check out the [direct link on S3](https://s3-us-west-1.amazonaws.com/cs130-spaceteam/test.html) for the original file.
+1. Check out the [direct link on S3](https://s3-us-west-1.amazonaws.com/cs130-spaceteam/test.html) for the cloud-hosted original file.
 2. Check out [our server's hosted version](/s3/test.html) of the S3 file.